DougHamil/DougHamil.github.io/blog/_posts/2021-02-27-autotyping-text-reagent.markdown

 My new project is going to be a browser-based game, which will use Reagent for the UI and Threeagent for the 3D scenes.

 For my first post, I want to review how I implemented a very common component: autotyping-text.
 Autotyping-text is often used in video games without voice-acting to make the text-based dialogue more dynamic and interesting to the player.
-We will be using Reagent to implement this component and I will provide and walk-through the code of the implementation.
+We will be using Reagent to implement this component.

 ![](https://www.earthboundtext.com/images/splash.gif)